-The Channakeshava Temple, Belur is an ancient temple that has been one of the major Tourist Attractions in Karnataka.
-This is one of the finest Temples in Karnataka that has been dedicated to Lord Vishnu or Keshava.
+The Chennakeshava Temple in Belur is an ancient temple that has been one of the major tourist attractions in Karnataka.
+This is one of the finest temples in Karnataka that has been dedicated to Lord Vishnu or Keshava.

 History of Channakeshava Temple, Belur

-The Channakeshava Temple in Belur, India was established in the Year in 1117 A.D. by a Hoysala King named Vishnuvardhan to commemorate his triumph in the Battle of Talikad over the Cholas.
-It took a time span of over 100 years to construct Channakeshava Temple.
+The Chennakeshava Temple was established in the Year in 1117 A.D. by a Hoysala King named Vishnuvardhan to commemorate his triumph in the Battle of Talikad over the Cholas.
+It took a time span of over 100 years to construct Chennakeshava Temple.

-To reach Belur Channakeshava Temple, you can avail bus services from the following places:
+To reach Belur Chennakeshava Temple, you can avail bus services from the following places:

 - Halebid - 16 kilometers